-OPEN provides confidential alcohol, cannabis, and other drug check-in services to students.
+OPEN provides confidential alcohol, cannabis and other drug check-in services to students.
 With support of the Division of Student Life, OPEN facilitates educational programs and events designed to encourage informed decision-making regarding substance use.
-OPEN provides confidential resources for treatment and referral for students around alcohol and other drug use.
+UHCS and OPEN provide confidential resources for treatment and referral for students around alcohol and other drug use.
 Employees may learn more about substance abuse and obtain information about treatment and counseling options available to the Northeastern community through Northeastern's Employee Assistance Program.